github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 {% if dependabot-alerts-vulnerable-calls %}

 For supported languages, {% data variables.product.prodname_dependabot %} detects calls to vulnerable functions for you.
-When you display an alert labeled as "Vulnerable call", the details include the name of the function and a link to the code that calls it.
-Often you will be able to take decisions based on this informtion, without exploring further.
+When you view an alert labeled as "Vulnerable call", the details include the name of the function and a link to the code that calls it.
+Often you will be able to take decisions based on this information, without exploring further.

 {% endif %}

 ### Fixing vulnerable dependencies

-1. Display the details for an alert.
+1. View the details for an alert.
 For more information, see "[Viewing vulnerable dependencies](#viewing-vulnerable-dependencies)" (above).
 {% ifversion fpt or ghec or ghes > 3.2 %}
 1. If you have {% data variables.product.prodname_dependabot_security_updates %} enabled, there may be a link to a pull request that will fix the dependency.
 Alternatively, you can click **Create {% data variables.product.prodname_dependabot %} security update** at the top of the alert details page to create a pull request.
   ![Create {% data variables.product.prodname_dependabot %} security update button](/assets/images/help/repository/create-dependabot-security-update-button-ungrouped.png)